 Info and register for the English language Advaita Post

-From an Advaita talk with Douwe Tiemersma, Gouda, September 19th, 2007
+From an introduction and talk with Douwe Tiemersma, in Gouda, May 14, 2008

 The non-duality of experience

 Yes, we are always talking here about the recognition of non-duality.
 It's clear: in practice you will need to recognize very clearly that non-duality is the reality if duality and its associated suffering is to dissolve.
 You should determine this very clearly within your own experience.